joseNimblr/joseNimblr/README.md

 - 👋 Hi, I’m @joseNimblr

-You can also find me as @jomilto.
+You can also find me as @jomilto on Github.

 <!---
 joseNimblr/joseNimblr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.